tardate/LittleArduinoProjects/README.md

-# 350 Little Electronics and Arduino Projects
+# 351 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LiteWings](./Kraft/CircuitScribe/LiteWings) - learning about conductive ink with the CircuitScribe LiteWings kit.
+> Latest addition:sparkles: [RtlSdrDongle](./SDR/RtlSdrDongle) - getting started with an R820T2+RTL2832U dongle and open-source SDR software on MacOSX (gprx, CubicSDR).

 Just my collection of electronics projects, many involving an Arduino in one way or another.